ffedox/ilgiornale-scraping/README.md

 # Exctracting Comments with a Selenium Web Scraper

-This repository contains the software created to extract a corpus of comments and articles about the Ius Soli law from [Il Giornale](https://www.ilgiornale.it/).
+This repository contains the software used to extract a corpus of comments and articles about the Ius Soli law from the website of [Il Giornale](https://www.ilgiornale.it/).

 # Data